Quick Question: Can You Still Get Tan Wearing SPF?

 How to Protect Your Skin From Sun Damage

-Now that we’ve answered the question “can you tan with sunscreen,” let’s talk specifically about exactly that: your sunscreen.
-Adequately protecting your skin from sun damage should be the goal, since there’s no such thing as a safe suntan.
-“Sun exposure causes changes at the DNA level of the skin cells, triggering the cells that produce pigment to increase their output of melanin,” board-certified dermatologist, and Skincare.com consultant, Ted Lain, MD, says.
+Protecting your skin from sun damage should be the goal given that there’s no such thing as a safe suntan.
+“Sun exposure causes changes at the DNA level of the skin cells, triggering the cells that produce pigment to increase their output of melanin,” board-certified dermatologist and Skincare.com consultant Ted Lain, MD, says.
 “Therefore, if you consider that a tan represents damage to your DNA, how could any tan be safe?”

 Titanium dioxide and zinc oxide are the two active ingredients in this ultra-light sunscreen.
 Designed for sensitive skin and formulated with Cell-Ox Shield technology, the formula boasts a powerful antioxidant complex to help protect the skin from free radicals caused by UV rays.